Avaiga/taipy-doc/docs/knowledge_base/demos/fraud_detection.md

 [Get it on GitHub](https://github.com/Avaiga/demo-fraud-detection){: .tp-btn .tp-btn--accent target='blank' }

 # Understanding the Application
 This application shows a list of credit card transactions.
-The user can select a date range to predict fraud on.
+The user can select a date range to predict fraud.
 The application will then use an XGB model to mark potentially fraudulent transactions in red or yellow.

 ![List of Transactions Page](images/fraud_transactions.png){width=100%}